johnfriz/rabbitmq-nodejs-tutorials/four/README.md

 # Running the example

-## 1. Install the required dependancies
+## 1. Install the required dependencies

     npm install .